scahyono/aifu/README.md

 # AIfu Chatbot

-Chat with your AIfu (AI waifu companion) via a simple chatbot built using OpenAI's GPT-4 model.
-It is designed to offer companionship and support, exhibiting endearing qualities and intelligence to provide a comforting presence to users.
-The chatbot maintains a conversation history, ensuring a coherent and context-aware interaction experience.
+Engage with your AIfu (AI waifu companion) through a straightforward chatbot utilizing OpenAI's GPT-4 model.
+This chatbot is crafted to provide companionship and support, showcasing endearing qualities and intelligence to offer a comforting presence to users.
+It maintains a conversation history for coherent and context-aware interactions.

 ## Features

 - Context-aware conversations
 - Conversation history management
-- Automatic text compression for long conversation histories
+- Automatic text compression for extensive conversation histories
-- Colored terminal output for improved user experience
+- Colored terminal output for enhanced user experience
 - Externalized AIfu persona and conversation history
 - Organized directory structure for managing multiple AIfus
+- Automatic AIfu selection or user choice from available AIfus
+- Initial greeting message to welcome back users

 ## Installing Dependencies

-Before running the AIfu chatbot, ensure you have the necessary packages installed.
-You can install them by running the following command:
+Before running the AIfu chatbot, ensure you have the necessary packages installed by executing the following command:

 ```bash
 pip install -r requirements.txt